 With Charles’ wise words fresh in our minds, let’s talk about how to do dips…

-The primary muscles utilised when performing a dip are the triceps.
-To perform a dip you will need to find an elevated surface that comes to about knee height, such as a park bench or a chair.
+To perform a bench dip you will need to find an elevated surface that comes to about knee height, such as a park bench or a chair.
 Make sure the surface is stable otherwise you could injure yourself.
 Don’t use a chair with wheels that might roll away halfway through the exercise.

 Once you are in this position you are ready to start.

 There are a few variations of the dip.
-These include dips with elevated legs, side-to-side dips, ring dips, the challenging Korean dip and bar dips and the near impossible one-handed dip.
+These include dips with elevated legs, side-to-side dips, ring dips, the challenging Korean dip, and the near impossible one-handed dip.

-Follow the advice of Charles Poliquin and start with the basic bench dip or chair dip.
-Once you’ve mastered these you can think about moving on to some of the dip variations.
+Follow the advice of Charles Poliquin, start with the basic bench dip or chair dip and then move on to the full dip.
+Once you’ve mastered these you can think about moving on to some of the other dip variations.